ssimper/P5/README.md

 *English version.*

 Program execution assumes that Python 3 and pipenv are installed on your computer.
-Download those files :
+Download the files from here : https://github.com/ssimper/P5/archive/master.zip
-- catalog.py (the menu, first file to launch)
-- database.py (database informations and credentials)
-- fill_database.py (database filling with OpenFooFacts datas)
-- managers.py (MySQL requests)
-- off_base.sql (MySQL database structure)

-Program execution requires the following libraries :
-- requests
-- termcolor
-- colorama
+- unzip 'P5-master.zip'

-If you use pipenv you must:
-* enter the folder
+- enter the folder 'P5-master'
-* place the command 'pipenv install library_name'
-* then the command 'pipenv shell'
+- create a MySQL database with the command : CREATE DATABASE IF NOT EXISTS nom-de-votre-base CHARACTER SET 'utf8mb4' COLLATE ‘utf8mb4_unicode_ci’;
+- create an user for this database and enter the database
+- build the structure of the database with this command : USE off_base.sql
+- modify the file config.py with your informations (database, user, password)
+- execute 'pipenv install' to configure your environment
+- execute 'python install.py' to populate your database with a sample of data from OpenFoodFacts

-To run the program : `python3 catalog.py`
+- run the program with the command: 'python -m -catalog'

 **The program.**